 - Olive oil: Use a good quality extra virgin olive oil to provide the best taste to this burrata recipe.
 Cheaper olive oils tend to taste quite bitter, while the extra virgin quality tends to be more subtle and mild.
 Richly drizzle the olive oil over all the ingredients.

 - Balsamic vinegar: Optionally drizzle a bit of balsamic vinegar over the salad.
 It is not really necessary but I like a bit of balsamic taste when eating a Caprese salad, especially to balance with the flavour of the peppery arugula.
-If you can find it, use a balsamic glaze instead, which is a reduced balsamic vinegar with the consistency of a syrup and has a more intense flavour.
+You can also use this homemade balsamic glaze , which is a reduced balsamic vinegar with the consistency of a syrup and has a more intense flavour.

 - Salt and pepper: Use either ‘fleur de sel‘ or sea salt flakes.
 They give a little salty crunch to this dish and is not as powerful and normal fine salt.
 Give a good turn to the pepper grinder and preferably use black pepper.